Evacuees plead for action: 'We are in some kind of jail'

 The woman, an employee of a U.S.-based nonprofit, Ascend, that works with Afghan women and girls, spoke Tuesday on condition of anonymity for her security.
 She said those in her group have proper passports and visas, but that the Taliban currently are blocking them from entering the airport.

 She said she has been waiting for eight days.
-At one point last week, alarm spread through the women’s side of her hotel in the city when word spread that the Taliban were searching the would-be evacuees on the men’s side, and had taken some away.
+At one point last week, alarm spread through the women’s side of her hotel in the city when warnings came that the Taliban were searching the would-be evacuees on the men’s side, and had taken some away.

 “I am scared if they split us and not let us leave,” she said.
 “If we can’t get out of here, something wrong will happen.
 And I am afraid of that.”